whyolet/ttt/README.md

   * 13% smaller than the most compact JSON (108 bytes).
 * Compact TTT beats the main competitors even with such small example.
 * More deeply nested structure will make the difference even bigger.
+* TTT formatter produces indented output by default, with explicit flag required to produce compact output.

 ```
 # Properly indented YAML: